pankaj0695/Travique-Brahmashira/README.md

 - Enabling multi-city itinerary building
 - Offering budget breakdowns and recommendations
 - Allowing public or friend-based sharing of travel plans

+## About the Project

+'Travique' is a next-generation personalized travel planning platform built during the Odoo Hackathon 2025.
+Leveraging the flexibility of Odoo's open-source business applications, our solution empowers travelers to plan, customize, budget, and share multi-city trips effortlessly.

+This project transforms the often overwhelming process of trip planning into a collaborative, budget-aware, and visually engaging experience.

 ## Key Features